Marine Corps Security Force Regiment: History

 Since their inception, FAST Company marines have seen a heavy operations tempo, being deployed to participate in numerous training, security, and combat operations.
 In 1988, elements of 1st FAST had been deployed to Rodman Naval Station, Panama as a response to a number of incursions by unknown intruders (the intruders were believed to be members of a Cuban special operations unit who were attempting to sabotage US POL stockpiles located on the base).
-On alternating with US Army security elements, FAST conducted operations including security patrols around the base perimeter, and establishing ambush positions along known avenues of approach.
-During one incident in April 1988, a Marine Corporal, an 0331 augment from the 2nd Marine Division, was killed by rifle fire during a half-hour long fire-fight with a force of about 30 well-armed intruders, who were suspected to be Cuban special forces.
+On alternating with US Army security elements, FAST conducted operations including combat and security patrols in the battle space, and establishing ambush positions along known avenues of approach.
+During one incident in April 1988, a Marine Corporal, an 0331 augment from the 2nd Marine Division, was killed by rifle fire during a half-hour long fire-fight with a force of about 30 well-armed soldiers, who were suspected to be Cuban special forces.

-The FAST marines were successful in deterring further incursions, and on a number of occasions they took intruders, attempting to gain entry to the base, under fire.
+The FAST marines were successful in deterring further assaults, and on a number of occasions they captured infiltrators, attempting to gain entry to the base, under fire.
 On 21 December 1989 the US launched Operation Just Cause, the invasion of Panama.
 US forces were to secure the country and remove Panamanian military strongman, and the country's de facto leader, from power.
 Although primarily a US Army, and special operations forces mission, a select number of USMC units were to participate.
 One of the USMC units selected for the operation was 1st FAST Co.

 1st FAST had been operating in Panama for some time providing security at US naval installations; conducting training exercises; and gearing up for any possible terrorist attack directed at USMC or USN facilities in Panama.
 1st FAST along with a detachment from the 2nd Light Armored Infantry (LAI) Battalion, another new USMC unit, conducted several joint combat missions together.
-The 2nd LAI det. provided speed, armored protection, and heavy firepower, while 1 FAST provided CQB skills necessary for operating in the tight confines of an urban environment.
+The 2nd LAI det. provided speed, armored protection, and heavy firepower, while 1st FAST provided CQB skills necessary for operating in the tight confines of an urban environment that was seen during the invasion.

 During Operations Desert Storm and Desert Shield, FAST marines provided additional security to US naval installations in Bahrain.